 “Trumpeter Swans offer potential to serve as ambassadors for broad conservation messages related to wetland loss, for responsible stewardship of the earth’s biodiversity, and to highlight threats to migratory birds,” she explained.
 “Unfortunately, human-caused hazards and habitat alteration continue to threaten the species’ long-term security.”

-Collisions can be significantly reduced through the use of bird diverters (devices attached to power lines that make them more visible) or by burying power lines adjacent to or crossing sensitive areas.
-Becky’s project will target hundreds of individuals among utility companies (along with The Avian Power line Interaction Committee) and conservation groups, and will outline the situation, established a strategy template that groups can use when working with energy companies, provide case studies of successful local group/power company partnerships, and describe types of diverters.
-Becky will also c create a brochure that groups can share with energy companies as they initiate partnerships and updated web pages describing the issue and offering recommendations.
+Becky’s project targeted hundreds of individuals through utility companies (along with The Avian Power line Interaction Committee) and conservation groups, outlining the situation, establishing a strategy template that groups can use when working with energy companies, providing case studies of successful local group/power company partnerships, and describing types of diverters.

 She made connections with leaders on collision issues in the energy industry and is launching a website and brochure that citizens and conservation groups can share with energy companies as they initiated partnerships and update web pages describing the issue while offering recommendations.